Question:- How many photos have you posted on billboards in your town, and how many have you shared online this week?

 Introduction.

 We are discussing image quality, stacking, and computational photography.
 Image quality is the sum of the sensor, lens, image processor, and knowledge.
-Modern Image Processors mean better control and computational features.
-It's possible to optimize the sensor's Saturation and SNR and Olympus created an excellent range of Standard, Premium, and Pro Zuiko lenses.
+Modern Image Processors mean better control and more computational features.
+It's possible to optimize the sensor's Saturation, SNR, and Olympus created an excellent range of Standard, Premium, and Pro Zuiko lenses.
 For example, cameras select an average exposure, and knowledge enables us to use optimum exposures.
 For example, stacking, composite, bracketing, and computational options mean higher image quality and more creative control, while some say it's all about sensors and expensive cameras...

 I also did an article with 4 TIPS on how to improve your photography. link